-How to bond polyurethane?
-Polyurethane (PU) is available in various guises – thermoform or thermoset and comes as a rigid solid, foam or a soft elastomer.
-It is an easy to bond material but adhesive selection is important to suit the type of PU being bonded.
+Polyurethane (PU) is available in various guises – thermoform or thermoset and comes as a rigid solid, foam, or a soft elastomer.
+It is an easy-to-bond material provided you select the adhesive to suit the type of PU you are bonding.

 Contact Permabond technical support to determine which adhesive is best for your application.